apache/spark/docs/graphx-programming-guide.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

 The goal of the GraphX project is to unify graph-parallel and data-parallel computation in one system with a single composable API.
-The GraphX API enables users to view data both as a graph and as collection (i.e., RDDs) without data movement or duplication.
+The GraphX API enables users to view data both as a graph and as collections (i.e., RDDs) without data movement or duplication.
 By incorporating recent advances in graph-parallel systems, GraphX is able to optimize the execution of graph operations.

 ## GraphX Replaces the Spark Bagel API